Name: Merel Ritskes-Hoitinga

 10 February 2012 practical workshop

-Prof. Dr. Kay Dickersin, Head of the US Cochrane, was awarded the Valkhof Chair.
-SYRCLE was the main applicant for the Valkhof Chair.
-Kay made a very successful and fruitful visit to the Radboud University Medical Center in June 2013.
+Valkhof Chair.
+Prof. Dr. Kay Dickersin, Head of the US Cochrane Center, was awarded the Valkhof Chair of the Radboud University Medical Center in the year 2013.
+Prof. Dickersin was nominated by SYRCLE and 3 other departments and made a very successful and fruitful visit to the Radboud University Medical Center.

+Merel Ritskes-Hoitinga founded the 3R Research Center (3RRC) at the Radboud University Medical Center in December 2006.
 The aim was to provide service and support for the improved search and implementation of Refinement, Reduction and Replacement (3R “alternatives”) of animal studies.
 In 2009 the focus has shifted towards the execution of Systematic Reviews, as the execution of Systematic Reviews leads to better patient safety, higher quality of science and the implementation of the 3Rs simultaneously.
-For this work on Systematic Reviews, two prices were obtained in 2011: by the Dutch Animal Protection Association awarded ‘De Lef in het Lab prijs’, and the Swiss Laboratory Animal Science Association SGV awarded a price for the article “The Gold Standard Publication Checklist” (published in ATLA 2011)
+For this work on Systematic Reviews, two prizes were obtained in 2011: by the Dutch Animal Protection Association awarded ‘De Lef in het Lab prijs’, and the Swiss Laboratory Animal Science Association SGV awarded a prize for the best article in Laboratory Animal Science: “The Gold Standard Publication Checklist” (published in ATLA 2011).

 Lef in het Lab prijs, Dierenbescherming, 3 October 2011